Velázquez (crater)

 Velázquez is a crater on Mercury.
 It has a diameter of 128 km.
 Its name was adopted by the International Astronomical Union (IAU) in 1979.
 Velázquez is named for the Spanish painter Diego Velázquez.
+The crater was first imaged by Mariner 10 in 1974.

+The ancient crater Hugo is east of Velázquez.
+To the south is Kuan Han-Chʻing, and to the southwest is Jobim.

 Hollows

 Hollows are present on and around the central peak complex of Velázquez crater.
 They were well-imaged by MESSENGER.